Estimating Extreme Value Index by Subsampling for Massive Datasets with Heavy-Tailed Distributions

-In this paper, we focus on another emerging but important application for the EVT.
-That is outlier detection for massive datasets.
+Various estimators for the extreme value index $\gamma$ have been proposed. { Some widely-used examples include} the Hill estimator \citep{hill1975simple} for $\gamma>0$, the maximum likelihood estimator \citep{smith1985maximum,smith1987estimating} for $\gamma>-1/2$, the probability weighted moment method \citep{hosking1985estimation} for $\gamma<1/2$ and the moment method \citep{dekkers1989moment} for general $\gamma \in \mathbb{R}$.
+All those pioneer estimation methods have been found useful in the traditional setup, where the dataset is of moderate size.
+Nevertheless, the story changes in the context of massive datasets.
 Here massive datasets refer to the type of datasets, which are too large to be read into a typical computer's memory as a whole.
 For instance, the default size of RAM pre-installed in a standard MacBook Pro is up to 16 GB.
 Hence the datasets of sizes larger than (or even close to) 16 GB can hardly be loaded into the computer's memory as a whole.
 Thus, they can be regarded as massive for this particular computer.
-Massive datasets are becoming increasingly available due to the speedy advances of information technology.
-For datasets of these sizes, outliers (or abnormal observations) seem inevitable.
-The inevitability mainly lies in the fact that the sample sizes are too huge, and thus practically it is extremely difficult (or even impossible) to assure that there is no abnormal observation to be included in the datasets.
-As one can expect, those outliers would pose serious challenges to the subsequent statistical analysis.
-Accordingly, appropriate measures have to be undertaken to detect them and attenuate their influence.
+Massive datasets are becoming increasingly available due to the speedy advances of information technology. { For datasets of massive sizes, they are often high-dimensional.
+In this case, the extreme value index needs to be estimated separately for each individual feature.} A direct solution is to load the whole dataset in a part-by-part manner.
+Then estimators on each part are computed separately and finally aggregated to form a final estimator \citep{seila1982batching,tafazzoli2010skart,alexopoulos2019sequest}. { However, this solution may lead to high time cost since we have to process all the data points.
+See the time cost for analyzing a real massive dataset as reported in Figure \ref{workflow} for example. }